 Brendan Rowe is a writer of comics, including the wonderful “Trenches,” featured in our second comics anthology, in which he teamed with the amazing Creees Hyunsung Lee to tell a story that will make you rethink warfare.
-He also wrote “Scripture,” a short comic that will appear in our third comics anthology in January, 2018, with gorgeous illustrations by Tom Barton.
+He also wrote “Scripture,” a short comic about post-apocalyptic religion that appeared in our third comics anthology in January, 2018, with gorgeous illustrations by Tom Barton.
 Brendan’s talent for telling riveting stories that turn comic book tropes upside down and make readers question their assumptions impresses us, so we spoke to him about his heroes, inspirations, and ideas.

 Why and how did you get into writing comics?